 You can hear Sound of ॐ Resonated by Sun Given in the Video below

 Sages and Common Hindus Knew The Secret of Sound Vibration

+When chanting of Vedic Mahamantra ॐ ( as ओम) can position sun and make it master of our solar system.
 Then reciting Vedic Mantra could levitate 80 ton stone for placing it at top of Brihadeeswarar Temple or Periya Kovil, an easy task for Vedic sages.
-There were many gupt mantras that were recited by Hindu Sages to get impossible tasks done while penancing and remembering Bhagwan Shiv.
+There were many gupt mantras (ரகசிய மந்திரங்கள்) that were recited by Hindu Sages to get impossible tasks done while penancing and remembering Bhagwan Shiv.
 It might sound miracle for all of us so called modern but materialistic beings; it was never a secret for ancient Hindus.
+In fact, modern inventions are stolen from Vedas – the material yantras (machines) that we all use today was strictly prohibited by our Sages.

 3. Painting in Thanjavur (Tanjore) Big temple

 There are lots of high quality paintings in the Tanjore big temple that explain many things about the kingdom of Chola dynasty and also the greatness of particularly, the RajaRaja Chola.
 Some paintings also explain about the RajaRaja Chola’s selfless bhakti towards Bhagwan Shiv Shankar.
 There were also depiction of contemporaneous history in the painting of Thanjavur (Tanjore) or Thanjai.
-Thanjavur has a unique place in the history of Indian painting, it is so because the paintings are splendid, beautiful and looks very fresh as if the paintings were made recently.
+Thanjavur has a unique place in the history of Indian painting, it is so because the paintings are splendid, beautiful and looks very fresh as if the depictions were made recently.

 Painters across the world are awestruck and they are still trying hard to figure out how even today these hundreds of years old Hindu paintings look so natural and novel.
 RajaRaja Chola always respected Hindu Sages, Gurus and Sadhus – one of the paintings reflect him giving respect to his Guru.